sklementiev/mixins/README.md

 How cool is that?

 There are so many options to create and reuse generic algorithms/behaviours when use mixins.
 For example - mapping.
-Is is usual and mundane task to copy data from DTO object to ViewModel (espesially if they share the same property names).
+It is usual and mundane task to copy data from DTO object to ViewModel (espesially if they share the same property names).
 With mixins it's a breeze!

     public class ProductDto : IMapper
     {